 - Put blackberries into a blender or food processor, along with sugar and milk, and blend until smooth.
 You could also squash berries with a potato masher.

 - Use a spoon or spatula to force mixture through a strainer.
-You should end up with about ¾ cup of puree.
-A little more or a little less is OK.

 - Whisk eggs and salt into berry mixture.
 Add heavy cream, and continue whisking until smooth.